Deducteam/lambdapi/doc/sections/commands.md

  if `f t1 .. tn` ≡ `f u1 .. un`, then `t1`≡`u1`, ..., `tn`≡`un`.
  For the moment, the verification is left to the user.

+These modifiers are used to help the unification engine.

 **Implicit arguments**.
 Some function symbol arguments can be declared as implicit meaning that they must not be given by the user later.
 Implicit arguments are replaced by `_` at parsing time,